A to Z Video Editing

 L-Cut = A technique where the audio from the preceding scene continues into the following visual, creating a smooth transition.
 Named for the shape it forms in the editing timeline, this cut allows the audio to overlap between scenes, enhancing continuity and providing a natural flow to the narrative.

-Loop = a video, GIF, or audio file that repeats itself without an evident stopping point.
+Loop = A video, GIF, or audio file that repeats itself without an evident stopping point.
 This technique is often used to create a smooth, prolonged viewing or listening experience.

-LUT = preset used in color grading and color correction to transform one range of colors in an image or video to another.
+LUT = Preset used in color grading and color correction to transform one range of colors in an image or video to another.

 M

-Macro = type of lens that is designed for capturing close-up images or videos of small subjects, such as insects, flowers, or other objects of tiny dimensions.
+Macro = Type of lens that is designed for capturing close-up images or videos of small subjects, such as insects, flowers, or other objects of tiny dimensions.

 MatchCut = A technique that connects two or more shots by aligning visual or audio elements, creating continuity or tension.
 This method emphasizes similarities in composition or movement, contributing to a smooth narrative flow.
-This technique, paired with the Riser and Hit sound effects creates tension, enhancing the overall viewing experience.
+This technique, paired with the Riser and Hit sound effects, creates tension, enhancing the overall viewing experience.

-Motion tracking = also known as motion analysis or object tracking.
+Motion tracking = Also known as motion analysis or object tracking.
 Technique used in video production, visual effects, computer graphics, and augmented reality to follow the movement of objects or elements within a video sequence.

 N

-Narration = the act of telling a story or conveying information through a spoken or written commentary.
+Narration = The act of telling a story or conveying information through a spoken or written commentary.
 Technique often used through voice over.

 O

-Opacity = the degree of transparency or translucency of an object or layer.
+Opacity = The degree of transparency or translucency of an object or layer.

-Overlay = graphic element or image that is placed on top of another image, video, or design to add a visual effect, alter the appearance, or convey additional information.
+Overlay = Graphic element or image that is placed on top of another image, video, or design to add a visual effect, alter the appearance, or convey additional information.

 P

-Pan = camera movement where the camera rotates horizontally from a fixed position.
+Pan = Camera movement where the camera rotates horizontally from a fixed position.

-Picture in picture = technique that focuses on more than one central picture or video.
+Picture in picture = A technique that focuses on more than one central picture or video.
 Also referred to as split screen or simultaneous multi-cam video editing.

 Q